If one is not “fearful” of complexity, concurrency can easily become a story of regrets. Can we get a “regret-less” kind of concurrency?

 Channels: your source of events

 If threads represent a “component”, how can we represent “events”, and “loop” over incoming ones?
 Enter: channels.

-You can think of a channel as a parallel queue of events, with component using those to enqueue events, in a form of message-passing, on each others event-loops.
-Note that “parallel” is only in the eye of the beholder here.
-From the perspective of one component’s event-loop, the others are running in parallel.
+You can think of a channel as a thread-safe queue of events, with component using those to enqueue events, in a form of message-passing, on each others event-loops.
+Note that “thread-safe” is only in the eye of the beholder here.
+From the perspective of one component’s event-loop, the others components are running concurrently.
 Yet each component is actually running a single-threaded, sequential, event-loop.